-But, if you’re looking to bake some cookies but wishing for something with chocolate, might I recommend chocolate snowcap mountain cookies or chocolate flecked slice and bake cookies. xo.
-Emma
+But, if you’re looking to bake some cookies but wishing for something with chocolate, might I recommend chocolate snowcap mountain cookies or chocolate flecked slice and bake cookies.

-- 1 yellow cake mix
+- 1 box cake mix (yellow)

-- 8 ounces cream cheese divided
+- 8 ounces cream cheese (divided)

-- 1/2 cup softened butter
+- ½ cup butter (softened)

 - 1 teaspoon vanilla extract